 2.7 Inspection and Testing

-A pipeline inspector has to have the correct qualifications when inspecting a pipeline installation, this section stipulates all requirements a quality inspector should adhere to.
+A pipeline inspector has to have the correct qualifications when inspecting a pipeline installation; this section stipulates all requirements a quality inspector should adhere to.
 The pipeline installation should comply with the relevant material specifications, construction methods, and testing requirements stipulated in the ASME B31.4 code.
-The correct testing procedures are prescribed in this section, ex. the correct method to perform a hydro-pressure test and the parameters that need to be taken into account during this test.
-Various applicable non-destructive evaluations (NDEs) and the implementation thereof are prescribed to ensure full pipeline integrity.
+The correct testing procedures are prescribed in this section, ex. the correct method to perform a hydro-pressure test, and the parameters that need to be considered during this test.
+Various applicable non-destructive evaluations (NDEs) and their implementation are prescribed to ensure full pipeline integrity.

 2.8 Operation and Maintenance Procedures

-The codes state that it is difficult to prescribe specific operation and maintenance procedures which will cover all cases for pipeline transportation systems.
-It is, however, possible for each operating company to tailor their operation and maintenance procedures based on the provisions made in the ASME B31.4 code.
-The site-specific operations and maintenance procedures should always employ all relevant safety considerations.
+The codes state that it is difficult to prescribe specific operation and maintenance procedures covering all pipeline transportation systems cases.
+However, each operating company can tailor its procedures based on the provisions of the ASME B31.4 code.
+Site-specific operations and maintenance procedures should always employ all relevant safety considerations.

 2.9 Remaining Chapters of ASME B31.4 Code